 One way to tell if your wine will benefit from being carrafed is by pouring some in a glass, giving it a smell, and then swirling it in the glass and smelling it again.
 If the aromas opened up much more in the second smell, the wine will benefit from being carrafed.

 It is better to use a carafe that is not too wide, so it can be placed in an ice bucket to keep the wine cool, just like a bottle would.

 White wine should be served in certain glasses according to the varietal.
 Glasses make a world of a difference when it comes to how the wine will taste.
 When I was studying wine in France, the president of Riedel Glassware came to our class to put this theory to the test.

 He poured the same wine into three different glasses, and it was like magic.
 The same wine tasted completely different!
 The trick is how the wine falls onto the tongue and palate.

 Chardonnay is known to be round and buttery, with a rich, mouth-coating feel.
 This is why Chardonnay should be consumed out of larger, rounder glasses.

 On the other hand, a Riesling, for example, should be consumed out of a smaller glass because of the high acidity and very crisp texture.
 Very sharp acidity will not be so pleasant around the entire mouth.

-I highly suggest purchasing a few different sized wine glasses and find out what you prefer.
+I highly suggest purchasing a few different-sized wine glasses and finding out what you prefer.
 After all, there are no wrong ways to drink wine as long as you love it!
 Sante!